 Flora Thrift Shop is located at 11 S. Center St. Telephone 574-967-3772.

 Jacob’s Closet may assist working poor and struggling families with needed items.
 Clothing, dishes, small appliances, baby supplies, and more may be offered.
 The non-profit can also assist in emergency situations like a fire or flood.
+There are also free school supplies for kids from low income families.
 Location is 101 W. Front St., Delphi, Indiana 46923.
 Call 765-564-4410.

 The Agape Fund (from Delphi United Methodist Church) has very limited funding.
-May have money for paying food, utilities, rent, and other temporary needs.
+May have money for paying food, utilities, rent, and other temporary needs as a last resort.
 Supports Carroll County.
 Call 765-564-3791 for intake.